Series Review: Is this series worth your time? Does it get better as the novels progress? Or does it get worse? Find out below:

 Author: Jayne Frost

-# of Books: 4 (Gone for You, Fall with Me, Missing From Me, Lost for You)
+# of Books: 4 (Gone for You, Fall with Me, Missing From Me, Lost for You, Down to You)

 Book Order: Connected

-Complete?: No, Lost For You is to be published
+Complete?: No, Down to You is to be published Spring 2018

 Genre: Romance, Contemporary, Rockstars, Music, Drama